NCAR/DART/observations/forward_operators/obs_def_rttov_mod.rst

    number of ensemble members.
 Using the maximum peak of the weighting function or the cloud-top may be appropriate.
    There are also other potential approaches being investigated.

-|
 | Author and Contact information:

--  DART Code: Jeff Steward, jsteward at ucar.edu
+-  DART Code: Jeff Steward
 -  Original DART/RTTOV work: Nancy Collins, Johnny Hendricks

 Backward compatibility note